sushil-singh/Weather-forcast-Sample-App/README.md

 ```

-#  Use below API for weather forecast by providing city naame and orderBy
+#  Use below API for weather forecast by providing city name and orderBy

 ```bash